 We do not expect any other items of business because the deadline for shareholder proposals and nominations has already passed.
-Nonetheless, in case there is an unforeseen need, the accompanying proxy gives discretionary authority to the persons named on the proxy with respect to any other matters that might be brought before the meeting.
+Nonetheless, if necessary, the accompanying proxy gives discretionary authority to the persons named on the proxy with respect to any other matters that might be brought before the meeting.
 Those persons intend to vote that proxy in accordance with their best judgment.